CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- TODO
+- Students should try to understand the other persons point of view.
-- TODO
+- Students should talk directly and calmly to the other person.
-- TODO
+- Students should listen to everything that the other person is saying.

 #### Unacceptable Conduct

-- TODO
+- Students should not be rude when there is a conflict.
-- TODO
+- Students should not get angry at the other person.
-- TODO
+- Students should not raise their voice when there is a conflict.

 ### Infractions